 Why this chapter matters for UPSC: Indian society's demographic structure — its size, composition, regional variation — is the statistical backbone for GS1 "Indian Society" answers.
 Questions on the demographic dividend, sex ratio, literacy disparities, urbanisation, and religious composition all draw on this data.
 This chapter from the Sociology NCERT complements the Geography NCERT (Chapter 1, India People and Economy) with a more interpretive, sociological lens — asking not just "what" but "why" and "so what" about India's demographic realities.

-Contemporary hook: India became the world's most populous country in April 2023 (surpassing China), with ~1.44 billion people.
-But the more important story is the composition of that population: India has the world's largest youth population (~600 million below 25 years), the world's largest BIMARU-state demographic problem, and one of the world's lowest female labour force participation rates.
+Contemporary hook: India became the world's most populous country in April 2023 (surpassing China), with ~1.46 billion people (2025 estimate).
+But the more important story is the composition of that population: India has the world's largest youth population (~600 million below 25 years), the world's largest BIMARU-state demographic problem, and rapidly rising but quality-constrained female labour force participation.
 Size is less important than structure.

 PART 1 — Quick Reference Tables